VirtCode/serene-aur/server/README.md

 The server is distributed in the form of a docker container.
 This file documents the direct usage, building and configuration of it.

+## Features
+These are the main features the server has which you might want to enable and configure further.
+For a complete list of configuration options, see the [configuration section](#configuration) below.

-## Repository
+### Repository
 The server will expose a package repository over http.
 It is located at `/[arch]` so most probably on `/x86_64` and does not require authentication.

 The repository follows the format of an ordinary Arch Linux repository, just the way pacman expects it.
-The name of the actual repository (determined by the .db file) can be [configured](#configuration) on the container, and is `serene` by default.
+The name of the actual repository (determined by the .db file) can be [configured](#configuration) with `NAME`, and is `serene` by default.
 The package archive format is `.tar.zst`.

+### Dependency Resolving
+Some AUR packages require dependencies, which themselves are only available on the AUR.
+To efficiently deal with this problem, the server supports resolving dependencies on adding and before a build.

+Resolving is enabled by default.
+To use it effectively however, you need to give the [runner](../runner/README.md) containers access to your package repository.
+This has to be done via the `OWN_REPOSITORY` [configuration option](#configuration).
+Other options to change the resolving process are also available.

+When adding a package, its dependencies from the AUR will automatically be resolved and added alongside it.
+If a dependency cannot be resolved, the adding will fail.
+The [CLI](../cli/README.md#usage) will report all additionally added packages.
+Packages which are added this way by the server are automatically marked with a **dependency** which can however be altered after the fact.

+During a build, the server will by default also resolve the dependency relationship between all packages that are going to be built (this can be [disabled](#configuration) with `RESOLVE_BUILD_SEQUENCE`).
+If the dependencies for a package are not satisfied, the package build will be **aborted** prematurely.
+After the initial resolving, the packages will then be built in order of the dependency tree.
+If the build of a package fails, later to-be-built packages depending on it will then by default be **aborted** (this can be [changed](#configuration) with `RESOLVE_IGNORE_FAILED`).

+Note that the server **will not** add new dependencies, if they change after a package has been added.
+This is deliberate, such that you don't suddenly find packages on your server you have never added yourself.

 ### Package Signing
 For security reasons the packages built by the build server can be signed.
 Whilst the signature is no guarantee the built package does not contain any malware it still verifies the package was built on your build server.